openhab/website/blog/2024-12-15-openhab-4-3-release.md

 Please report any issues you have with specific devices in [GitHub issues](https://github.com/openhab/openhab-addons/issues/new?title=%5Bmqtt.homeassistant%5D+Unsupported+Device), and I'll try to address it as soon as I can.

 ## openHABian Enhancements

+_Markus Storm ([@mstormi](https://github.com/mstormi)), openHABian Maintainer_

+There have been a number of enhancements to openHABian, too.
+Big ones among these were the move to a bullseye based Linux distribution, which required us to rewrite major parts of the openHABian code.
+While we still release new 32 bit images, we finally turned to "all 64" bit as the recommended platform setup.

+Take a look at the [openHABian changelog](https://github.com/openhab/openhabian/releases/latest) for the full list of changes.

+# An Outlook towards openHAB 5

+openHAB 4.3 will be the last major release of the openHAB 4 series, and the last major release which supports 32-bit systems.
+By the time openHAB 5 will become available next summer, you will **need to have a 64-bit operating system on your openHAB server**.
+We're making that announcement now, way ahead of time, to make sure you are prepared in time.

+And actually the best time to move to 64 bit is NOW.
+The upgrade step to 4.3 comes in handy as an opportunity to get that done today when you have to touch your system anyway.

+If you seize that opportunity, don't change hardware at the same time.
+On Raspberry Pi, just make sure to move to a new "Endurance" type SD card, and take you revisit your disaster recovery precautions:
+Set up SD mirroring.
+Verify you're taking proper backups.

+Note you will not be able to migrate 32 bit openHABian installations to 64 bit.
+What you can do is, though, to export your openHAB configuration, install from scratch, and re-import.
+That'll be a matter of just an hour of work.

 # Enjoy and Get in Touch!